 To create an area, click Draw Area, then click and drag your mouse across the live feed.
 A gray box appears.
+Click Stop Drawing when you are finished with it.

 You can select a box you have drawn by clicking on it.
 You can resize a selected box by clicking and dragging on one of the red dots around its perimeter, or move it around the screen by clicking and dragging on its gray center.